dustywhite7/pythonMikkeli/courseSlides/1 - Introduction.md

 - A dynamically typed language
 - High-level
-- Widely adopted in data analysis
+- Widely adopted in data science
 - **General-purpose** language!
 	- This means that we can use it for anything, not just for data analysis
 - Emphasizes readability (you'll see what I mean)